We’re helping to turn research dreams into reality.

 The DREAM (Dataset Research Engagement and ATHN Mentorship) Award is the first mentored research award offered through the collaboration of Hemostasis and Thrombosis Research Society (HTRS) and ATHN.
 Designed to enhance the care of patients with bleeding and clotting disorders, the award provides grants of $100,000 over 24 months for young investigators at ATHN-affiliated U.S. hemophilia treatments centers (HTCs), working under the guidance of experienced mentors.

-The 2024 DREAM Award cycle is now open.
+The 2024 DREAM Award cycle is now closed.

 About the DREAM Award